wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 }
 ```

 Then, we will need to implement `perform_chat_send`.
-This will where the
+This is where the
 integration is truly completed.
 It will:

 - Get the current image.